Zenxdkd/vxx/README.md

 - Gamers who perform poorly in FPS games
 - Gamers who play for long periods in hot environments, causing greasy hands that make aiming difficult

-## How does Aimmy Work?
+## How does vxx Work?
-Aimmy works by using AI Image Recognition to detect opponents, pointing the player towards the direction of an opponent accordingly.
+vxx works by using AI Image Recognition to detect opponents, pointing the player towards the direction of an opponent accordingly.

 The gamer is now left to perform any actions they believe is necessary.

-Additionally, a Gamer that uses Aimmy is also given the option to turn on Auto-Trigger.
+Additionally, a Gamer that uses vxx is also given the option to turn on Auto-Trigger.
 Auto-Trigger relieves the need to repeatedly tap the HID to shoot at a player.
 This is especially useful for physically challenged users who may have trouble with this action.

 ## Features
 - AI Aim Aligning